 (C) Information and guidance to assist sources in estimating, pursuant to paragraph (d) (C) of this section, the reduced human health risk expected to result from inorganic arsenic control measures based on the most current EPA risk assessment.

-(f) It is the policy of the Commission that landowners engaged in agricultural or development practices on land where pesticides, fertilizers, or soil amendments containing arsenic are currently being or have previously been applied implement conservation practices to minimize the erosion and runoff of inorganic arsenic to waters of the State or to a location where such material could readily migrate into waters of the State.
-As a component of DEQ’s response to the Commission’s October 23, 2008 directive on toxic pollutants, DEQ, after providing an opportunity for public comment, is directed to present to the Commission a proposal for implementing this policy in an environmentally meaningful and cost-effective manner.
-Upon adoption by the Commission, DEQ is expected to implement the proposal as approved or modified by the Commission.
+(h) It is the policy of the Commission that landowners engaged in agricultural or development practices on land where pesticides, fertilizers, or soil amendments containing arsenic are currently being or have previously been applied implement conservation practices to minimize the erosion and runoff of inorganic arsenic to waters of the State or to a location where such material could readily migrate into waters of the State.
+As a component of DEQ’s response to the Commission’s October 23, 2008 directive on toxic pollutants, DEQ, after providing an opportunity for public comment, will present to the Commission a proposal for implementing this policy in an environmentally meaningful and cost-effective manner as part of the agency wide Toxics Reduction Strategy.

 Stat.
 Auth.: ORS 468.020, 468B.030, 468B.035 & 468B.048 Stats.
 Implemented: ORS 468B.030, 468B.035 & 468B.048 Hist.: DEQ 17-2003, f. & cert. ef.
 12-9-03; DEQ 3-2004, f. & cert. ef.
 5-28-04